Hendrik Wade Bode

 Hendrik Wade Bode (/'boʊdi, -də/ BOH-dee-,_--də, /nl/; December 24, 1905 – June 21, 1982) was an American engineer, researcher, inventor, author and scientist, of Dutch ancestry.
 As a pioneer of modern control theory and electronic telecommunications, he revolutionized both the content and methodology of his chosen fields of research.
 His synergy with Claude Shannon, the father of information theory, laid the foundations for the technological convergence of the Information Age.

 He made important contributions to the design, guidance and control of anti-aircraft systems during World War II.
 He helped develop the automatic artillery weapons that defended London from the V-1 flying bombs during WWII.
 After the war, Bode, along with his wartime rival Wernher von Braun—who was the developer of the V-2 rocket, and, later, the father of the US space program—served as members of the National Advisory Committee for Aeronautics (NACA), the predecessor of NASA.
 During the Cold War, he contributed to the design and control of missiles and anti-ballistic missiles.

 Bode also made important contributions to control systems theory and mathematical tools for the analysis of stability of linear systems, inventing Bode plots, gain margin and phase margin.

-Bode was one of the great engineering philosophers of his era.
-Long respected in academic circles worldwide, he is also widely known to modern engineering students, mainly for developing the asymptotic magnitude and phase plot that bears his name, the Bode plot.

-His research contributions in particular were not only multidimensional but also far reaching, extending as far as the U.S. space program.
+His contributions to the field led to him being described as one of the great engineering philosophers of his era by the National Academy of Engineering.

 Education

 Bode was born in Madison, Wisconsin.
-His father was a professor of education, and a faculty member at the University of Illinois at Urbana-Champaign by the time young Hendrik was ready for elementary school.
-He entered Leal Elementary School and rapidly advanced through the Urbana school system to graduate from high school at the age of 14.
+His father was a professor of education, and a faculty member at the University of Illinois at Urbana-Champaign.
+He entered Leal Elementary School and rapidly advanced through the school system to graduate from high school at the age of 14.

 Immediately after graduation from high school he applied for admission to the University of Illinois but was denied because of his age.
 Decades later, in 1977, the same university would grant him an honorary Sc.D. degree.

 He eventually applied and was accepted at Ohio State University, where his father also taught, and he received his BA degree in 1924, at age 19, and his M.A. degree in 1926, both in Mathematics.
 After receiving his M.A. he remained at his alma mater, working as a teaching assistant, for an additional year.